Weekly bathroom cleaning is essential because microscopic life thrives (shudder) in the bathroom.

 Even your toothbrush isn't safe from cold viruses, rotavirus, salmonella, Escherichia coli bacteria, and mold and mildew.

-Here's how to get rid of the pathogens and allergens that flourish in and around the toilet, the faucet, on the floor and walls, and in damp towels and washcloths.
+Here's how to get rid of the pathogens and allergens that flourish in and around the toilet, the faucet, on the floor and walls, and in towels and washcloths.

 Here's how to tackle bathroom cleaning in 7 easy steps.